Go Topless Day: Events

 In 2011, topless women congregated in Bryant Park in New York City on Go Topless Day, while men mostly observed, 30 cities held demonstrations in the US.

 In 2013, Go Topless Day in the US was held on August 25 and marked the 6th anniversary of the event.
 There were demonstrations in 40 cities.
 Men who support the group's mission were asked to cover their nipples with pasties or bras.

+In 2014, Cities included Chicago, Illinois.
+Sonoko Tagami, an activist and participant, was ticketed for toplessness and fined a total of $140 based on a Chicago city ordinance.
+She intensely fought the ticket in court and it became a major case involving female toplessness in the United States.

 As of 2020 there have been 13 Go Topless Days, with the event being held in the last week of August each year.

+In 2025, pro-topless protesting took place in Switzerland, in first event organized by the group outside of North America.